A Soul's Quest

 Part III: Travel and Your Fearless Soul

-I needed to write this book for me to heal.
-Your Fearless Soul is a lot about forgiveness - and that surprised even me!
-But forgiveness is really just letting go - letting go and letting one thing become another.
+I wrote my book to heal and to forgive.
+Your Fearless Soul is a lot about forgiveness, letting go and letting one thing become another.

 When you forgive, you create space for something new and beautiful to come in.